axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 Background process for starting, pausing and stopping tracking.
 Registers all receivers on a pending intent, which is send periodically.

 ## ToDo
+* Server
  * persist tracking data (GPSFixStore)
  * user management (Competitors as users, credentials so not everybody can do everything)
  * security (not everybody can start race, goes hand in hand with user management)
  * load stored tracked smartphone race (Panel in Admin Console, RaceLogConnector, only present such races with the necessary data in the racelog, and allow user to select whole leaderboard to restore)
  * use course update events in racelog locally, do not send to TracTrac
  * support dynamic mapping of smartphone to competitor -> so that it can change during the race
  * find methods for persistent competitors
+* Android
+ * abstract sending service, so that all POST / GET requests and not only RaceLogEvents can be sent using the semi-connectedness functionality